Ishan5hrestha/Ishan5hrestha/README.md

 - 📫 Mail me at **ishanshrestha@gmail.com**

-- 📄 View some of my 3D Models [https://www.artstation.com/mutton](https://www.artstation.com/mutton)
+- 📄 View some of my 3D Models at [ArtStation](https://www.artstation.com/mutton)

-- 📄 Try some of my games [https://300.itch.io/](https://300.itch.io/)
+- 📄 Try some of my games at [itch.io](https://300.itch.io/)

 <h3 align="left">Connect with me:</h3>
 <p align="left">